hl416/hl416.github.io/_posts/2014-10-08-fourier_arima_forecasting.md

 ---

 Suppose we have an value varying with time, we want to use collected data to forecast the value in the future.
 In our case, the data has the seasonal characteristics, so that a seasonal ARIMA seems to be our first choice.
-However, the frequency of our data is 144 (we sample the data every 10 min, so 6 points an hour and 6 x 24 points every day), and arima() function can only process relatively small frequency.
-STE is similar.
+However, the frequency of our data is 144 (we sample the data every 10 min, so 6 points an hour and 6 x 24 points every day), and arima() function can only process relatively small frequency. ets() is similar.
 So, here we try to first use Fourier to model the seasonal pattern and use ARIMA to describe the dynamics.
 In fact, there is a good blog about this method:http://robjhyndman.com/hyndsight/longseasonality/.

 First, lets load the libraries.
 {% highlight R %}